salrashid123/iap_endpoints_app/README.md

 ## Conclustion

-THis sample application shows how to use two Google Cloud products together to achieve a common usecase:  policy based webapp access and its secure access to an API endpoint.
+This sample application shows how to use two Google Cloud products together to achieve a common usecase:  policy based webapp access and its secure access to an API endpoint.
 While there are some limitations with this teqnique as described above, this pattern should let you develop appication and control access to its consitutent APIs it calls.
 In a future updates, we will demonstrate using ```gRPC``` api calls to your API backend instead of the current ```REST```.
-We will also show how to embed additional claims and authorization extensions for Endpoints.
+We will also show how to embed additional claims and authorization extensions for Endpoints and IAM.

 ## Appendix